LifeofSwervo/Java/Data Structures using Java/Book Notes/Chapter 8/Binary Trees.md

 - Trees have been studied extensively as abstract mathematical entities, so there’s a large amount of theoretical knowledge about them.
 - A tree is actually an instance of a more general category called a graph.
 (Visit Chapter 14.)
 ![[Pasted image 20240119113133.png]]
+- Nodes are often entities.
+- Lines are the way the nodes relate.
+- Generally there is 1 node at the top and the amount steadily increases the further down the tree you go.
+- In a binary tree each node has a max of 2 children.
+- More general trees are called multiway trees.
+(Chapter 10)

+### Tree Terminology
+-

+### Path
+- Think of a person going from node to node along the edges.
+This resulting sequence is called a path.